nhsuk/dct.crc.cms/terraform/src/common/README.md

-# Campaigns CMS Terraform
+# Campaign Resource Centre Terraform

-This is the terraform to deploy resources to support the Campaigns CMS.
+This is the terraform to deploy resources to support the Campaign Resource Centre.

 The pipeline runs unit tests, validation and a Trivy scan for configuration issues.

-There are currently no resources deployed.

 ## Plan